pgRouting/pgrouting/src/common/doc/functions/create_topology.rst

 Description
 -------------------------------------------------------------------------------

-The function requires two (empty) table columns named ``source`` and ``target`` as in the following example
+This function assumes the ``source`` and ``target`` columns exist on table ``geom_table`` and are of type integer or bigint.

 .. code-block:: sql

-    CREATE TABLE geom_table     (
+    CREATE TABLE edge_table (
 		gid_cname integer,
-		source integer,
+		source integer, -- or bigint
-		target integer,
+		target integer, -- or bigint
 		geo_cname geometry
     );

+It fills the ``source`` and ``target`` id column for all edges.
+All line ends with a distance less than tolerance, are assigned the same id.

-The topology creation function then accepts the following parameters:
+The topology creation function accepts the following parameters:

 :geom_table: ``varchar`` network table name (may contain the schema name as well)
 :tolerance: ``float8`` snapping tolerance of disconnected edges (in projection unit)